HolyBlackCat/cpp-tutorials/language/02_basic/01_your_first_program.md

 Try running this program and experiment with adding more statements.

-Statements can only appear inside of those `{...}`.
+Statements can only appear inside of blocks.
 For example, the following is illegal:
 ```cpp
 #include <iostream>